alhog/ExoticCircuitry/README.md

 # Exotic Circuitry

-The Exotic Basket project can benefit from integrating modular and composable circuits, which would allow for greater flexibility, customization, and scalability in the construction and management of the basket compositions.
-Here are some potential ways to incorporate modular and composable circuits into the project:

 1. **Modular Basket Composition**: Implement a modular architecture for the Exotic Basket, where individual dApps or assets are represented as self-contained circuits or modules.
 These modules can be easily added, removed, or swapped within the basket, enabling dynamic and flexible compositions.
 This approach would facilitate the autonomous rebalancing mechanism by allowing seamless integration and reconfiguration of the basket components.

 2. **Composable Basket Building**: Extend the existing composable basket building feature by representing each dApp or asset as a composable circuit.
 Users could then combine and assemble these circuits in various configurations to create custom baskets tailored to their preferences or investment strategies.
 This composability would empower users with greater control and customization options.